ml6team/aws-promote-code/README.md

         └── backend.tf
 ```

-Now you are ready to create the resources on the other accounts
+Now you are ready to create the resources on the other accounts.
 ## 2.2 Setup operations artifacts
 Besides the Terraform-backend the operations account also hosts the different Docker-images in an Elastic-Container-Registry (ECR).
-Additionally the access rights for GitHub, which are needed to run our CI/CD, are created.
+Additionally, the access rights for GitHub, which are needed to run our CI/CD, are created.

 Create the resources on the operations account by running the following command from the `terraform/operations` folder:
 ```